React

 1. Review this material by reading through Vite’s Getting Started Page.

-2. Check out this guide for React Developer Tools to begin learning how to utilize it effectively (don’t worry if you can’t yet understand some of the languages).
+2. Check out this guide for React Developer Tools to begin learning how to use it (don’t worry if you don’t understand some of the details yet).

 Knowledge check